John Walker (scholar): Works

 Walker made emendations of Cicero's De Natura Deorum, printed at the end of the edition of John Davies, President of Queens' College, Cambridge in 1718, and mentioned in the preface.
 Zachary Pearce also incorporated some notes of Walker's in his edition of the De Officiis in 1745.
+These emendations were in Bentley's style.

-While working for the New Testament he also helped Bentley with various readings of manuscripts of Suetonius and Cicero's Tusculans.
+While working for the New Testament project, Walker also helped Bentley with various readings of manuscripts of Suetonius and Cicero's Tusculans.
 For his own part he was preparing an edition of Arnobius, and left his materials to Richard Mead.

 The collapse of his major literary project with Bentley was for reasons that are unclear.
 In any case Walker's death was followed shortly by Bentley's.

 Family

 Walker married in 1728 Charlotte Sheffield, one of the three illegitimate daughters of John Sheffield, 1st Duke of Buckingham and Normanby (died 1721), by Frances Stewart, who later married Hon.
 Oliver Lambart; these daughters (and their brother) took the name of Sheffield under their father's will.
 Charlotte Walker had a fortune of some £6,000, and bore her husband six sons and four daughters.
 One of their sons, Henry, became fellow of King's College, Cambridge (B.A.
 1757, M.A.
 1760).